DrkWithT/General-Deriver/README.md

 ### To-Do's:
  1. ~~Add GitHub Actions config to try building and then running component tests.~~ (WON'T FIX)
  2. Complete derivation logic.
+(WIP)
  3. Create emitter for AST to function model.
+(WIP)
     - NOTE: include pre-transformations e.g distribute negations or fold constants.
  3. Add REPL logic to prompt for equations to derive / evaluate derivative at some x.